As every parent knows, safety and comfort are of paramount importance for your child.

 Cosco Light N Comfy DX – Best Car Seat For Your Newborn

 Straight away, I was impressed by the look of this car seat.
+It comes in a choice of colors and patterns, which little ones will adore.
+I loved the cute elephant print design.

 The Cosco Light N Comfy DX is at the budget end of the market and this is noticeable when using the plastic handle, which has a seam running right the middle through it.
 The seat feels durable however and is nice and lightweight.